reapermunky/Veriduct/ETHICS.md

 # Ethics Statement for Veriduct

 Veriduct was created to redefine the boundaries of civilian data protection in a world where conventional encryption is increasingly insufficient.
-This tool does not conceal data—it renders it cognitively inert without explicit reassembly intent.
+This tool does not conceal data - it renders it cognitively inert without explicit reassembly intent.
 Its purpose is not to hide wrongdoing, but to restore **agency over interpretation** itself.

 ## Intended Use